I laugh to myself whenever I hear myself say, “I don’t like needy people.”

 Tom Marshall describes desire or neediness as the spiritual dimension of leadership.
 That leaders must understand people’s longing for a sense of self-worth.
 People wanting to see a value from their contribution.
 And leaders must to tap into this desire to drive improved performance.

-But when this self-worth stems purely from external reference points, I do not believe it is healthy.
+But when this self-worth stems purely from external reference points; the ego.
+I do not believe it is healthy.
 It wasn’t for me.

 Leaders must notice that our mind plots to get what we need or is protecting us from someone who wants to take our need away.
 It is also busy concocting rationalisations to explain our reactions to our unmet needs.
 The Holy Grail is using this awareness to fashion a style of leadership that engenders trust.

-But as a leader myself, I am conscious (even more so now because of writing and meditating daily) if I place my attention on my intention to be present.
-And focus on this inner reference point, I am less inclined (never fully) to attach myself to others’ perception.
-I’m “less needy”.
+But as a leader myself, I am conscious when I am driven by my values – my “inner reference points”, I am less inclined (never fully) to attach myself to others’ perception.
+I’m “less Needy”.

 Yet this reality doesn’t have to control our feelings, thoughts and behaviour.
 We can become the master of our needs instead of letting them control us.